FedS2R: One-Shot Federated Domain Generalization for Synthetic-to-Real Semantic Segmentation in Autonomous Driving: Method

 \subsection{Problem Formulation}

 Assume there are $K$ clients and a server.
 Each client holds a private dataset $\mathcal{D}_K=\{x^i_k,y^i_k\}_{i=1}^{N_K}$ covering $C$ classes, while the server has no access to any raw client data.
 Each client trains a local segmentation model $f_k$ on its dataset and uploads the model weights to the server.
 The server maintains a separate dataset $\mathcal{D}_G = \{x_i\}_{i=1}^{N_G}$ as server dataset.
-The objective is to train a global model $f_G$ to predict the same $C$ classes and outperform individual client models on unseen real domains, under data privacy constraints and without requiring access to target domain data.
-Furthermore, $f_G$ needs to be as close as possible to a global model trained with unrestricted access to all the data, considered our upper-bound.
+The objective is to train a global model $f_G$ to predict the same $C$ classes and outperform individual client models on unseen real-world domains, while adhering to data privacy constraints and without requiring access to target domain data.
+Furthermore, $f_G$ should be as close as possible to a global model trained with unrestricted access to all the data, which serves as our upper bound.